Search by Keyword

 EMI Studios, London

-The next day, February 16th, 1965, began exactly where they left off.
-They entered EMI Studio Two at 2:30 pm to record all of the overdubs to “I Need You.”
-First on the agenda was for George to record his lead vocals with Paul harmonizing with him on the last phrase of each verse, which usually was the phrase “I need you.”
-However, at the end of the second verse, the words were “you told me,” which Paul hesitated on, no doubt, because he was unsure of what the words were.
+On the next day, February 16th, 1965, they began exactly where they left off.
+They entered EMI Studio Two at 2:30 pm to record all of the overdubs for “I Need You.”
+First on the agenda was for George to record his lead vocals with Paul harmonizing on the last phrase of each verse, which usually was the phrase “I need you.”
+However, at the end of the second verse, the words were “you told me,” which Paul hesitated on, no doubt because he was unfamiliar with the lyrics.
 According to the handwritten notes, this overdub was recorded onto 'track two.'
 Then, onto 'track four,' George and Paul double-tracked their vocals with Ringo tapping out a beat on a cowbell.
 George, John and Paul then overdubbed background "aahs" during parts of the verses as well as the bridges.

 The final overdub occurred next, which was George’s lead guitar work throughout the song.
 He used a foot-controlled volume pedal which was hooked up to the volume of the guitar.
-(This devise would be more commonly used as a wah-wah pedal very soon afterward by various artists.)
-The notes specify that at precisely 4:35 pm, the song was complete and they then worked to complete the other unfinished song from the day before, namely “Another Girl.”
-The later session on this day was used to record the song “Yes It Is,” which also featured George’s tone pedal.
+The notes specify that at precisely 4:35 pm the song was complete, and that they then worked to complete the other unfinished song from the day before, namely “Another Girl.”
+The later session on this day was used to record the song “Yes It Is,” which also featured George’s volume pedal.

 The mono mix of “I Need You” was made two days later on February 18th, 1965 in the control room of EMI Studio Two by producer George Martin and engineers Norman Smith and Ken Scott.
 This mix appeared in the film as well as the mono version of the British “Help!” album.

 The stereo mix was created on February 23rd, 1965 in the control room of EMI Studio Two by Norman Smith and 2nd engineer Malcolm Davies, George Martin not feeling he was needed for this relatively unnecessary task (since mono mixes were deemed the priority).
 This mix made it on the stereo versions of both the British and American “Help!” albums.
-The mono version of the US album also utilized this mix by Capitol creating a “type B” mix from combining both channels of the stereo mix to form their own mono mix.
-Therefore, the true mono mix of this song, as similar as it may be, was only to be heard in the early copies of the movie until many decades later.
+The mono version of the US album also utilized this mix, Capitol creating a “type B” mono mix by combining both channels of the stereo mix into one mono channel.
+Therefore, the true mono mix of this song, as similar as it may be, was only to be heard in the US on early copies of the movie until many decades later.